emb-riscv/specs-markdown/hart-control-block.md

 ## The highest interrupt number (`intmax`)

-The `intmax` read-only register is 32-bits and reads the highes interrupt number; it is useful when iterating the Hart Interrupt Controller array.
+The `intmax` read-only register is 32-bits and reads the highest interrupt number; it is useful when iterating the Hart Interrupt Controller array.

 ## The system clock comparator